 Do not be surprised, brothers, that Mary is said to be a martyr in spirit.
 Let him be surprised who does not remember the words of Paul, that one of the greatest crimes of the Gentiles was that they were without love.
 That was far from the heart of Mary; let it be far from her servants.

 Perhaps someone will say: “Had she not known before that he would not die?”
 Undoubtedly.
 “Did she not expect him to rise again at once?”
 Surely.
 “And still she grieved over her crucified Son?”
 Intensely.

 Who are you and what is the source of your wisdom that you are more surprised at the compassion of Mary than at the passion of Mary’s Son?
 For if he could die in body, could she not die with him in spirit?
 He died in body through a love greater than anyone had known.
 She died in spirit through a love unlike any other since his.

-This excerpt from a sermon by St. Bernard of Clairvaux (Sermo in dom. infra oct.
+This post is an excerpt from a sermon by St. Bernard of Clairvaux (Sermo in dom. infra oct.
 Assumptionis, 14-15: Opera omnia, Edit.
 Cisterc.
-5 [1968}, 273-274) is used in the Roman Office of Readings for the Feast of Our Lady of Sorrows on September 15.
-It speaks of the martyrdom of the Virgin at the foot of the cross (John 19:25).
-Mary’ s heart is pierced by a sword as Simeon predicted when her Son’s body is pierced by nails and spear.
+5 [1968}, 273-274).
+It appears in the Roman Office of Readings for the Feast of Our Lady of Sorrows on September 15.
+Its topic is the martyrdom of the Virgin at the foot of the cross (John 19:25).
+A sword pierces Mary’ s heart as Simeon predicted at the moment when her son’s body is pierced with nails and spear.